JasonHorgan/Project-1/README.md

 I also encountered a bug, after I corrected my file directory to place the image folder outside the css folder, where my hero image would not load on my deployed site.
 I fixed this by placing a link to my github repo as the image url.

-### Known bugs

-- Currently, the top of my hero image is being cut off on X-large screen sizes and I do not have time to fix this before the submission deadline.

 ### Lighthouse Testing